 - In Addition, the team began preparing for removal of the remaining two small Hazard and Toxic Waste contaminated soil removal areas; one at the previously excavated Area 4, and the other along the wall at the shared property line with 4835 Glenbrook Road.
 That excavation effort is tentatively planned to begin during the week of February 24th, and will take a few weeks to complete.

 Site-Wide Remedial Action (RA)

-- Fieldwork continued at several of the residential properties and city/federal properties in January.
+- Remedial Action fieldwork efforts continued at several residential properties and city/federal properties in January.
 The geophysical survey team remobilized and conducted surveys at multiple properties.
-Additional efforts included working to finalize arborist landscape appraisals and plant removal plans with homeowners.
-Advance geophysical classification surveys and plant removals were also conducted at several properties.
+Additional efforts included working to finalize more arborist landscape appraisals and plant removal plans with homeowners.

 Restoration Advisory Board (RAB)

 - The next RAB meeting will be held on Tuesday, March 10th at 7 p.m.
 These meeting are open to the public.
 Currently, the RAB meets every odd month in the ‘Undercroft’ meeting room at St. David’s Episcopal Church, 5150 Macomb Street NW, D.C.

 For an archive of monthly updates, click here.